Version 0.59.0

 Rotation transformations

-There are two rotation constructors available for defining a rotation.
+There are two rotation constructors available for defining a rotation transformation.
 The first one is of type rotation( vector, float ).
 It rotates the object around the axis given as first argument for an angle given as second argument.
 For this constructor, the rotation axis starts at the origin of the coordinate space.

 Example